ErpNetDocs/tech/modules/projects/ai/ingest.md

 - The fully created purchase invoice with:
   - VAT and totals
   - Service line(s)
-- The attached invoice file that can be opened directly in the web client without downloading.
+- The attached invoice file can be opened directly in the web client without downloading.

 The accountant can do a final review and post the document as usual.

----

 ## 4. Desktop and mobile experience